Lali Tour 2025

-The Lali Tour 2025 is the ongoing seventh concert tour by Argentine singer Lali in support of her sixth studio album, No Vayas a Atender Cuando El Demonio Llama (2025).
-The tour commenced in Buenos Aires on 24 May 2025, and is set to conclude in the same city on 16 December 2025.
+The Lali Tour 2025, later renamed to Lali Tour 2025/26 and known by fans as El Demonio Tour, is the seventh concert tour by Argentine singer Lali in support of her sixth studio album, No Vayas a Atender Cuando El Demonio Llama (2025).
+The tour commenced at the José Amalfitani Stadium in Buenos Aires on 24 May 2025, and is set to conclude at the Mâs Monumental Stadium in the same city on 29 September 2026.

 Background

 The tour was announced on 18 December 2024 through Lali's social media accounts.
 In the video she shared, she appeared on a festive holiday set with a lit Christmas tree in the background, wearing a long, shimmering dress and holding a glass of champagne.
 The first show announced was the one on 24 May 2025 at the José Amalfitani Stadium in Buenos Aires.
 Following the release of No Vayas a Atender Cuando el Demonio Llama, additional dates were announced on social media.
 The initial schedule included 21 shows across cities in Argentina and Uruguay, along with three dates in Spain.